aymen54/maze-runner-server/README.md

 ```

 ### `GET /mazes/{code}/position/start`
 Returns the coordinate of the start position.
-Coordinates start at the upper left corner with indices starting at 0.
+Coordinates start at the upper-left corner with indices starting at `0`.
-The bottom-right corner has the coordinates (width - 1, height - 1).
+The bottom-right corner has the coordinates `(width-1, height-1)`.

 **Response:**